ECOLOGICAL LEARNING PARTNERS: MAKING INVISIBLE NETWORKS VISIBLE

 Understand your context.

-We start by learning about your organization's unique challenges and goals around connection and collaboration.
+We start by learning about your learning community's unique challenges and goals around collaboration.

 Map what’s really happening.

-Through contemplative mapping, we help you see the networks and relationships that drive organizational success and identify where connections could be strengthened.
+Through contemplative mapping, we help you see the networks and relationships that drive collaborative success and identify opportunities for deeper connection.

 Strengthen what matters.

-We help embed network-conscious practices that maintain stronger relationships over time.
+We help you develop collaborative practices that maintain stronger relationships over time.

 Contemplative Mapping